getsmap/smap-responsive/README.md

 ###Introduction

 sMap-responsive is a software framework for web maps built with Leaflet and Bootstrap.
 The purpose of the framework is to facilitate creation of maps which supports a range of different browsers and devices (specified in the wiki).
 The framework can be extended with Leaflet controls.

-For technical questions, contact Johan Lahti (see below).
+Leaflet controls are great for extending the functionality, because you can easily pick the goodies from here to any other Leaflet project – in case you want to use your own framework.

 ###Scope

-sMap as a product consists of source code developed in the sMap project.
+sMap as a product consists of source code developed by the contributors of this repository.
 This code is released under the Apache Software License 2.0.

 The product uses a number of third-party libraries, such as Leaflet and Bootstrap etc. These are not included in the sMap product.
 The copyright of these libraries belongs to their respective authors and are protected by their own license.